-This curriculum focuses on education of young researchers on the principles of modern biology including Molecular Biology, Biochemistry and Biotechnology, in order to form a researcher suitable to be placed in public (academic and non-academic) and private strategic research sectors.
+This curriculum aims to educate young researchers on the principles of modern biology, including Molecular Biology, Biochemistry, and Biotechnology, to train researchers who are suitable for positions in strategic public (academic and non-academic) and private research sectors.

-Interdisciplinarity is a main commitment of this curriculum that comprises different research areas with the aim to integrate basic biological research with biotechnological applications.
-Research projects are organized following a problem oriented approach, that is to meet societal challenges in life and health sciences trying to give answers to them, as required by Horizon 2020.
-Those challenges can be identified in:
+Interdisciplinarity is a key focus of this curriculum, encompassing various research areas with the goal of integrating basic biological research with biotechnological applications.
+Research projects are organized following a problem-oriented approach, which involves addressing societal challenges in the life and health sciences and providing solutions, as required by Horizon Europe.
+These challenges can be identified as follows:

-- development of the bio-based economy, including characterization of new antibiotics and new enzymes and other molecules for industrial applications, from prokaryotic and eukaryotic microorganisms using also genomics and bioinformatics;
+1) Development of the bioeconomy, including the characterization of new antibiotics, enzymes, and other molecules for industrial applications derived from prokaryotic and eukaryotic microorganisms using omics approaches.

-- study of the effect of climate changes on organisms;
+2) Study of the impact of climate change on organisms.

-- application of emerging biotechnologies for environmental biomonitoring (development of bioindicators for water quality) and for animal health, including men health (role of proteasomes in diseases, DNA vaccination in breast cancer);
+3) Application of emerging biotechnologies for environmental biomonitoring (development of bioindicators for water quality) and animal health, including human health (role of proteasomes in diseases, DNA vaccination in breast cancer).

 By focusing on these areas, the curriculum aims to equip researchers with the necessary knowledge and skills to address pressing challenges in the field of biology and contribute to scientific advancements and practical applications in biotechnology.